 Reading between the lines is easy.
-You simply have to know who says something and what the motives are behind saying that.
+You simply have to know who says something and what the motives are for saying that.

 What Google doesn’t want anymore are open standards that create on open Web the competition can use also against them.
-That’s why they abandon RSS for example and dump Google Reader.
+That’s why they abandoned RSS for example and dumped Google Reader.

 Discounting hyperlinks and replacing the free Internet with a more proprietary Facebook-like walled garden is another huge part of their strategy as I noted already.
 That’s why they don’t want people to build links or even establish links via legit relationships.
-The only relationships that Google really appreciates are those controlled by them via Google, authorship and the likes.
+The only relationships that Google really appreciates are those controlled by them via Google+, Schema and the likes.

 It’s OK Santa

 I know that Santa does not exist for a while now and that’s OK.

 I’m afraid there will be enough naive webmasters out there to believe Google and SEL that Santa exists over at Google though and all you need is to create a nice wish-list as a website in accordance to the “build it and they will come” philosophy but the only Santa will be yourself.
 You will be giving the present of free content to the Google machinery.
 It will work, for Google.

 - establish relationship with peers